packnback/site/packnback.github.io/content/blog/work_begins.md

 ### Data deduplication

 Don't store or upload the same data twice when not necessary.
-Share data across backups, this could be across identicle files, or even within files with repetitive data.
+Share data across backups, this could be across identical files, or even within files with repetitive data.

 With this feature we can do daily/hourly/whatever snapshots